5: Your Feedback and Concerns

 In cases where you have raised an issue in Stage 1 of the complaints process with a member of the Department and have not received a response with which you are satisfied, or in cases which are significantly serious or complex to be dealt with informally, you should then put your complaint in writing (within 10 University working days of receiving the Stage 1 response) to the Head of Administration (Teaching and Learning) by emailing firstname.lastname@example.org.
 You will then receive an initial response to inform you that your complaint has been received, and your complaint will be investigated.
 You can expect to receive a response from the Head of Department or their Deputy within 30 University working days.

 If, having received the response from the Head of Department or their Deputy, you remain dissatisfied with the outcome of consideration of your complaint, then, if you meet the published criteria, you can apply for a review of the Stage 2 process to include previously unavailable evidence or determine that appropriate processes were followed and that the Stage 2 decision was reasonable.
-For further details, please see the Student Complaints Resolution Procedure.
+For further details, please see the Student Complaints Resolution ProcedureLink opens in a new window.

 Formal channels (Stage 3)

-If you remain dissatisfied with the outcome of your Stage 2 complaint, you may escalate it to Stage 3 of the complaints procedure.
+If you remain dissatisfied with the outcome of your Stage 2 complaint, you may escalate it to Stage 3 of the complaint procedure.
 This stage is the Formal Institutional Review and Final Resolution, which is where you may appeal to a higher body within the University for a review of the process to ensure that appropriate procedures were followed and that the decision was reasonable.
-This stage of the complaints resolution procedure is concluded within 30 days.
+This stage of the complaint resolution procedure is concluded within 30 days.

 All students should feel free to contact any member of staff with issues.